 Authenticate with Azure Container Registry from Azure Kubernetes Service

-You can set up the AKS to ACR integration in a few simple commands with the Azure CLI.
+You can set up the AKS to ACR integration in a few simple commands with the Azure CLI or Azure PowerShell.
 This integration assigns the AcrPull role to the managed identity associated to the AKS Cluster.